-Scott talks to Wambui Njuguna-Räisänen on her life in yoga and diversity in the yoga world.
+Scott talks to Wambui Njuguna-Räisänen on her life in Ashtanga yoga and diversity in the yoga world.

 Scott and Wambui met when Wambui emailed Scott about his work with Amāyu.
 Since then they have shared conversations on diversity and how the Ashtanga yoga world can become more open to wider voices.
 Wambui also shares her evolution from yoga practitioner to teacher to activist.